dominodatalab/reference-project-finetune-falcon40b/README.md

 * [save_8_bit.ipynb](save_8_bit.ipynb) : This file saves the Falcon-40B model in 8 bit to disc so it can be used in future runs without having to download the model again from the Huggingface Hub.
 If you are using a model saved to disc, please change the value of the `model_id` variable in the `hf_falcon_40b-4bit.ipynb` and `hf_falcon_40b-4bit.ipynb` notebooks to point to the location of the model on disc.

+The functions in the notebooks can be parameterized to work with either the 4 bit or 8 bit versions of the models but have been provided as separate notebooks for convinience.

 ## Setup instructions